by Gordon Nary

 It is a wonderful community of service to all in need, spiritually, or physically.
 They also have a gift store where we often shop for presents for others.
 I also appreciate the fact that since the Trappists are a religious order the Monastery does not get embroiled in internal Church politics, but welcomes all people of all faiths, or none, who seek help.

-Gordon: In closing, I congratulate you for being awarded the ADL’s Dr. Joseph L. Lichten Award in Catholic-Jewish relations and for your insight into and leadership to combat the hatred that is becoming endemic in our world.
+Gordon: In closing, I congratulate you for being awarded the ADL’s Dr. Joseph L. Lichten Award, in Catholic-Jewish relations, as well as the Center for Catholic-Jewish Studies’ Eternal Light Award, and for your insight into and leadership to combat the hatred that is becoming endemic in our world.